Cressington Heath Golf Club golf course

 What makes Cressington Heath Golf Club tricky

 Low scores are built on the par-three holes, where finding the green in regulation is essential.
 Maintaining a disciplined short game is the most effective way to protect your card on this compact nine-hole loop.
-The layout rewards players who understand where to position the ball rather than simply hitting it as far as possible.

 Who will enjoy Cressington Heath Golf Club